5 Reasons for Military Spouses to Volunteer!

 Want to volunteer but don’t know where to start?

-Check with the Family Support Center (Name varies by branch of service, but we've all got them!) at your installation for referrals or ideas.
+Check with your family services or support center (Name varies by branch of service, but we've all got them!) at your installation for referrals or ideas.
 Your spouse’s unit may need volunteer help, and there are usually many venues associated with your military installation on the lookout for willing hands.
 A few ideas to begin: USO, Red Cross, spouses’ groups, libraries, schools, and chapels.

 Don’t feel like the little bit of help you can give will really make a difference?
 Consider these words from Theodore Roosevelt: